MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

 ### Run the tests

-We can use `dotnet run` to run tests because technically they are console apps with a  bit of extra code scaffolded to create sample tests.
+We can use `dotnet run` or `dotnet test` to run tests because technically they are console apps with a  bit of extra code scaffolded to create sample tests.

 Let's try it.